abdullahsumbal/ph-monitor/README.md

 1. When the `Paraly SW 112` is logging, the row are the same.
 You need to scroll to the bottom to see the new values.
 2. Your COM port is not correct.
 3. Google things if you do not understand.
+4. It talks to `Paraly SW 112` in every hacky way.
+The program take controls of your mouse  and copies (Ctrl + C) the logging row from the `Paraly SW 112`.
 ## How to make changes.
 This program is very customized to specific need.
 The code is well coded and structured.
 It uses a observer design pattern.
 Email me if you want to make changes.
 Me? well I am Muhammad Abdullah Sumbal.